 We are a Morris dancing side from the Norfolk/Suffolk border in East Anglia.
 Our membership includes men and women of a range of ages.

-Using sticks and handerchieves and usually dancing in teams of six or eight, we strive to make our performances entertaining and polished, drawing on the many traditions that make up Morris dancing.
+Using sticks and handkerchieves and usually dancing in teams of six or eight, we strive to make our performances entertaining and polished, drawing on the many traditions that make up Morris dancing.

 We dance at festivals, fetes, and other events across the region.